finos/FDC3/docs/api/ref/Metadata.md

    */
   readonly version?: string;
   /**
-   * Retrieves a promise that will resolve to data returned by the
+   * Retrieves a promise that will resolve to either `Context` data returned
-   * application that resolves the raised intent.
-The promise will
+   * by the application that resolves the raised intent or a `Channel`
+   * established and returned by the app resolving the intent.
+   *
+   * A `Channel` returned will often be of the `PrivateChannel` type.
+The
+   * client can then `addContextListener()` on that channel to, for example,
+   * receive a stream of data.
+   *
+   * The promise MUST reject with a string from the `ResultError` enumeration
-   * reject if an error is thrown by the intent handler or the promise
+   * if an error is thrown by the intent handler, it rejects the returned
-   * returned by the intent handler is reject.
-If the intent handler
-   * does not return a promise this function will return null.
+   * promise, it does not return a promise or the promise resolves to an
+   * object of an invalid type.
    */
-  getResult(): Promise<Context> | null;
+   getResult(): Promise<IntentResult>;
 }
 ```